IBM-Bluemix-Docs/cloud-object-storage-infrastructure/about-api.md

 More information about how to use the SL API to create or delete credentials, check capacity usage, retrieve a UUID, and other account functions, see the [SLDN ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://sldn.softlayer.com/reference/services/SoftLayer_Network_Storage_Hub_Cleversafe_Account).

-The following tables describe the complete set of supported operations you can use with the S3 API to access {{site.data.keyword.cos_notm}}.
+The following tables describe the complete set of supported operations you can use with the S3 API to access {{site.data.keyword.cos_full_notm}}.
 For more information, about how to use the operations, including examples, see the API reference pages for [buckets](buckets.html) and [objects](objects.html).

 ## Operations on the account